Pixelstyx/hg-engine/README.md

-# hg-engine
+# hg-engine-wayback
 ## About
- A huge upgrade to the battle engine in HeartGold
+ A proposed update to hg-engine that makes modernization fully optional.

 ## Creators
 * [BluRose](https://github.com/BluRosie)